 The Racing NSW Re-homing A Racehorse Form assists both parties to document the process and show the suitability of the match has been considered.

 What do you do if you can’t find a home?

-If reasonable attempts to re-home a thoroughbred have been unsuccessful the horse may be eligible to be surrendered to the Equine Welfare Fund at Racing NSW.
-They should meet the following acceptance criteria however exceptions may be made on a case-by-case basis:
+If reasonable attempts to re-home an NSW Thoroughbred have been unsuccessful, the horse may be eligible to be surrendered to Team Thoroughbred NSW.
+They should meet the following acceptance criteria: